ocripps24/apple-swift-tut/README.md

 * Use gesture recognizers to generate events
 * Anticipate object behavior based on the UIView/UIControl class hierarchy
 * Use the asset catalog to add image assets to a project

+Lesson 4 - Implement a Custom Control
+* Create and associate custom source code files with elements in a storyboard
+* Define a custom class
+* Implement an initializer on a custom class
+* Use UIStackView as a container
+* Understand how to create views programmatically
+* Add accessibility information to a custom control
+* Work with @IBInspectable and @IBDesignable to display and control a custom view in Interface Builder